alfian-mamab/complaint_report/README.md

 - Public complaints during April 2020, especially related to COVID-19.
 - The main topic highlighted is Social Assistance Programs (bansos).
-- discusses the sharp increase in complaints due to COVID-19 impacts (job loss, income reduction, economic hardship).
+- Discusses the sharp increase in complaints due to COVID-19 impacts (job loss, income reduction, economic hardship).
-- explains how social assistance programs were implemented, the problems reported by citizens (such as mistargeted aid and program delays), and how the government tried to accelerate complaint handling.
+- Explains how social assistance programs were implemented, the problems reported by citizens (such as mistargeted aid and program delays), and how the government tried to accelerate complaint handling.
 - Outlines new features and strategies to improve the complaint system during the pandemic.

 ---